Flu Update: Flu Activity Continues Its Steady Decline!

 UPDATED By WeatherBug's Tim Barnes

-Flu activity remains elevated across the U.S., with signs indicating it will likely continue to climb.
-What can you do to keep you and your loved ones healthy heading into the peak of the flu season?
+Flu activity remains elevated, though activity across the U.S. continues its steady decline.
+How can you keep you and your loved ones healthy through this flu season?

 Here are some flu facts: